 Since I was a kid, I had been curious about photography.
 At first standing in front of my daddy’s lens posing to let him keep alive the memories of growth.
-With grandpa we use to make cameras obscuras in order to have fun at the empty rooms of my appartment.
+With grandpa, we use to make cameras obscuras in order to have fun at the empty rooms of my apartment.

 During my elementary school years, I got my first film camera as a birthday present and later at high school a second one to grab pictures from school trips and plays.

-If photography is the door to a different magical realm, then film photography is a travel to one’s memories and past.
+If photography is the door to a different magical realm, then film photography is a trip to one’s memories and past.
 Something like a vintage way of meditation.

 My first compact digital camera came during the first years of University, for being able to travel everywhere at ease.